5 Top Travel Tips for New LGBT Parents

 Book a room at a Bed and Breakfast that caters to LGBT families, travel to an area with a large population of gay folk, or attend an event specifically for gay families, such as Family Week in Provincetown, MA.

-Though we want our daughter to meet all kinds of people, sometimes it feels good to be surrounded by families like our own in a place we know for certain will be discrimination-free.
+Though we want our daughter to meet all kinds of people, sometimes it feels good to connect with other LGBT parents, be surrounded by families like our own in a place we know for certain will be discrimination-free.
 Be careful to pick a place that is not only gay-friendly, but also clearly kid-friendly.
 Adults looking for a romantic getaway may not find your little ones quite as charming as you do.

 Hopefully, you’ll never need these extra precautions, but if you do you’ll be glad you went to the hassle of all that extra paperwork and planning.
 So think ahead, travel safe, and most important, have fun experiencing the world with your children!